roryhmartin/hello-world/README.md

 # hello-world
 Just starting out
-I'm new to coding and looking to to get into web development.
+I'm new to coding and looking to get into web development.